TimMatheis/e-commerce-recommender-system/README.md

-# README: A recommender system based on customer interaction with an e-commerce website
+# A recommender system based on customer interaction with an e-commerce website

 ## Research question